acstud/lab1/README.md

 Very nice open-source books about LaTeX [exist](https://en.wikibooks.org/wiki/LaTeX).

 ### Help!
-I do not have a GNU/Linux distro on my laptop/computer.
+I do not have a GNU/Linux distribution on my laptop/computer.
-It's a very good idea to get your computer to dual boot a GNU/Linux distro.
+It's a very good idea to get your computer to dual boot a GNU/Linux distribution.
 [Ubuntu](https://www.ubuntu.com/download/desktop)
 is a good distribution for beginners with a large userbase that have probably asked and answered all questions you can think of already somewhere online.